dac2025paper627/mmSlim/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Code and Data Availability

-The code and sample data for `mmSlim` have been uploaded to an anonymous GitHub repository.
+The code for `mmSlim` have been uploaded to an anonymous GitHub repository.

 ---

-Let me know if you need further adjustments or additional details!